Java & OS X Integration

 Hiding your application

-When you close a window on a mac, application is kept running and only the window is hidden.
-In order for our application to play nice with native applications we should also implement this.
+When you close a window on a Mac OS X, application is kept running and only the window is hidden.
+In order for our application to act more like a native application we should also implement this.
 Fortunately Application class provides a handler for that too.

 public void handleReOpenApplication(ApplicationEvent event) {